Alteheit/entipy/README.md

     # BlockingKeys may be expected to contain a reference to their Reference object.
     # You can use this property in the `compute` method.
     reference: Reference
-    def compute(self):
+    # BlockingKeys are expected to have a name
+    name = 'RSBK' # Let's set this to "RSBK" for brevity def compute(self):
         # BlockingKeys are expected to have a `compute` method.
         #  `compute` will return the value of the blocking key